yashwanthrajadurai/19CS302_Module_3/Ex no_15.md

-# EX 15 C Program to convert a given decimal value to binary using function without arguments with return type.
+# EX 15 C program that reads a one-dimensional array of integers and replaces all even elements with 'E'.
 ## DATE:
 ## AIM:
-To write a C Program to convert a given decimal value to binary using function without arguments with return type.
+To write a C program that reads a one-dimensional array of integers and replaces all even elements with 'E'.

 ## Algorithm
 1.